SuyashMore/ExoCompute/docs/VISION.md

 ## 🎬 Conclusion

-ExoCompute is more than code—it's a **movement** toward democratized, decentralized, and sustainable computing.
+ExoCompute is more than code—it's a **declaration** that computational power is a fundamental human resource that should be shared, not monopolized.

 **The vision:**
-- A high school student in Nigeria runs climate models on GPUs in California
+- **Democratized Science:** A high schooler in Nigeria runs complex climate models on idle GPUs in California to save their local coastline.
-- A startup in Indonesia trains ML models on idle CPUs across Europe
+- **Inclusive Innovation:** A bootstrap startup in Indonesia trains life-saving medical models using the quiet CPUs of dormant office clusters across Europe.
-- A researcher in Brazil discovers new materials using compute from 50,000 home computers worldwide
+- **Global Solidarity:** A researcher in Brazil discovers new sustainable materials by tapping into the collective power of 50,000 home computers worldwide.

-**This is the World Computer.
+**This isn't just a grid.
+This is the World Computer.
 This is ExoCompute.**

 ---